ZovoTools

 JavaScript beautification (also called pretty-printing or formatting) is the reverse of minification.
 It takes compressed, minified, or poorly formatted JavaScript and restructures it into clean, readable code with consistent indentation, proper spacing, and logical line breaks.
 The beautifier tracks brace depth, bracket nesting, and parenthesis grouping to produce correctly indented output that reflects the code's logical structure.

-Beautification is invaluable for debugging production issues when you need to read minified code, understanding third-party libraries that are distributed only in minified form, reviewing code that was written without consistent formatting standards, and converting legacy code to match your team's style conventions.
+Beautification is invaluable for debugging production issues when you read minified code, understanding third-party libraries that are distributed only in minified form, reviewing code that was written without consistent formatting standards, and converting legacy code to match your team's style conventions.
 This tool's beautifier supports configurable indentation (2 spaces, 4 spaces, or tabs) and produces output that is immediately readable and maintainable.

 Size Reduction and Performance Impact